I hate salmon. With a passion. Chalky, dry, smelly, slimy-skinned, the worst of the worst when it comes to fish.

 That is, unless you are like me and stop to take photos while the salmon is in the skillet thereby letting it come all the way up to 137°F when you were aiming for 120°F. Let me rephrase that to say, you will rarely, repeat rarely overcook your meat, and when you do, you'll know it's overcooked before it ever reaches your mouth.
 Better?

-Perfect Salmon Tip 7: Just A Kiss on Backside
+Just a Kiss on Backside

 Just a repeat from what I said earlier: cook your fish almost all the way through skin-side down, as this is the side that's insulated.
 The reverse side needs the briefest kiss from the flame.